Scripter17/url-cleaner/README.md

 - `bypass.vip-hwwwwdpafqdnps`: The `HostWithoutWWWDotPrefixAndFqdnPeriod`es of websites bypass.vip can expand.
 - `email-link-format-1-hosts`: (TEMPORARY NAME) Hosts that use unknown link format 1.
 - `https-upgrade-host-blacklist`: Hosts to never upgrade from `http` to `https`.
 - `redirect-hwwwwdpafqdnps`: Hosts that are considered redirects in the sense that they return HTTP 3xx status codes.
-URLs with hosts in this set (as well as URLs with hosts that are "www." then a host in this set) will have the `ExpandRedirect` mapper applied.
+URLs with hosts in this set (as well as URLs with hosts that are "www." then a host in this set) will have the `ExpandRedirect` action applied.
 - `redirect-reg-domains`: The `redirect-hwwwwdpafqdnpes` set but using the `RegDomain` of the URL.
 - `remove-empty-fragment-reg-domain-blacklist`: The RegDomains to not remove an empty fragment (the #stuff at the end (but specifically just a #)) from.
 - `remove-empty-query-reg-domain-blacklist`: The RegDomains to not remove an empty query from.
+- `remove-fqdn-period-reg-domain-blacklist`: The RegDomains to not remove remove the [fully qualified domain](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) period from.
 - `remove-www-subdomain-reg-domain-blacklist`: The RegDomains to not remove a `www` subdomain from.
 - `unmobile-reg-domain-blacklist`: Effectively unsets the `unmobile` flag for the specified `RegDomain`s.
 - `utps`: The set of "universal tracking parameters" that are always removed for any URL with a host not in the `utp-host-whitelist` set.
-Please note that the `utps` common mapper in the default config also removes any parameter starting with any string in the `utp-prefixes` list and thus parameters starting with those can be omitted from this set.
+Please note that, in addition to all values in this set, any value starting with a value in the `utp-prefixes` set are also removed.
 - `utps-reg-domain-whitelist`: RegDomains to never remove universal tracking parameters from.

 #### Lists